plantuml-stdlib/Azure-PlantUML/README.md

 ## Contributing

-If you have any ideas, just [open an issue](issues) and tell me what you think.
+If you have any ideas, just [open an issue][issues] and tell me what you think.

 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.